gtormiston/CV/README.md

 #### Front-end development

 Being a front-end developer has been a major part of my working life since 2011.
-Roughly half of my work has been based around a WordPress or Joomla CMS with a template built from scratch, with the rest being static sites built with some PHP to add functionality.
+Roughly half of my work has been based around a *WordPress* or *Joomla* CMS with a template built from scratch in *HTML, CSS and JS*, with the rest being static sites built with some *PHP* to add functionality.

-- personally built over 70 production websites over 5 years
+- personally built *over 70 production websites* over 5 years
-- experience working with Linux servers for hosting (Command line and cPanel)
+- experience working with *Linux servers* for hosting (*command line* and *cPanel*)
-- working with frameworks like jQuery and SASS, vanilla JavaScript, PHP, MySQL
+- working with frameworks like *jQuery and SASS, vanilla JavaScript, PHP, MySQL*

 #### Creative problem solving

-In my development work I've come to realise that coding is effectively a digital form of product design - and finding elegant solutions to existing problems is the essence of being a good product designer.
-I'm a quick debugger, with a sharp eye for small details.
+In my development work I've come to realise that coding is effectively a digital form of product design - and *finding elegant solutions* to existing problems is the essence of being a good product designer.
+I'm a *quick debugger*, with a sharp eye for small details.

 #### Rapid learner

-I have a passion for learning - I've taught myself much of my front-end knowledge, as well as several musical instruments, videography, some Portuguese...
+I have a passion for learning - I've taught myself much of my front-end knowledge, as well as several musical instruments, videography, a little Portuguese...
 I'm self motivated and don't require coaxing to learn something well.

 I get most excited when I'm thrown into a situation where I have to learn quickly.
-My time at Makers Academy in particular has taught me *how to learn* as much as anything, meaning I am better equipped to pick up languages quickly and explore new development topics.
+My time at Makers Academy in particular has taught me *how to learn* as much as anything, meaning I am better equipped to *pick up languages quickly* and explore new development topics.

 #### Comfortable team leader

 In the last 5 years I've had the opportunity to manage small teams in a variety of contexts, including freelancers on web projects and video shoots.
-I'm able to gently motivate and encourage team members to work towards a shared goal, and like to use an encouraging and supportive style with struggling members to help them reach their potential and gain confidence.
+I'm able to *gently motivate and encourage* team members to work towards a shared goal, and like to use an encouraging and supportive style with struggling members to help them reach their potential and gain confidence.

 ## Experience